PrioritySoftware/PrioritySoftware.github.io/_tutorial/index.md

 ```
 The result is an object which is structured as follows:
 - The *ChooseLine* object contains the list of possible values for the list.
     - Each value has a retval field which is the text that should be inserted into the input field when the user chooses this value.
     - *string1* and *string2* fields are the code and description of each value.
 Some fields have only descriptions.
 - *title1* and *title2* are the headers of code and description columns.
 - *multi* has value of 1 in case of a multi-choose, or 0 otherwise.

-<a name="Handling_Server_Warnings_and_Errors"></a>
+<a name="Handling_Server_Messages"></a>
-### Handling Server Warnings and Errors
+### Handling Server Messages
 As mentioned prevously, the `formStart` function receives a function as parameter for handling error and warning messages: `showMessage`.

 The API calls this function whenever form errors or warning messages need to be presented.